 To be clear, this is not an argument about value.
 If you think zone of danger cases have little value where the injuries are serious but not catastrophic, I’m fine with that.
 But… I just wish I had a recording of the conversation.

 Some insurance companies have predominantly awful adjusters.
 Some insurance companies have very good claims adjusters.
-We used to joke in college that at this TGIF we went to, all of the waitresses were either beautiful or ugly.
+We used to joke in college that at this TGIF we went to, all the waitresses were beautiful or ugly.
 I feel the same way about GEICO adjusters.
-They seem to be either really good or really bad.
+They seem to be really good or really bad.
 (If you are a GEICO adjuster and you are reading this, you were nodding your head during that last sentence.
 Admit it.)